XingMXTeam/maoxunxing.com/content/posts/react-1/index.en.md

 ```

-`useState` and `setLoading` are more for solving the problem of state in case of asynchronous data.Suspense can solve a similar problem in a declarative way, **the code is simpler**, and **it doesn't trigger additional refreshes**.
+`useState` and `setLoading` are more for solving the problem of state in case of asynchronous data.

+- Suspense can solve a similar problem in a declarative way, **the code is simpler**, and **it doesn't trigger additional refreshes**.
+- Suspense support nesting

 ## Version